Coherent space

 In proof theory, a coherent space (also coherence space) is a concept introduced in the semantic study of linear logic.

-Let a set C be given.
-Two subsets S,T ⊆ C are said to be orthogonal, written S ⊥ T, if S ∩ T is ∅ or a singleton.
-The dual of a family F ⊆ ℘(C) is the family F ^{⊥} of all subsets S ⊆ C orthogonal to every member of F, i.e., such that S ⊥ T for all T ∈ F. A coherent space F over C is a family of C-subsets for which F = (F ^{⊥}) ^{⊥}.

-In Proofs and Types coherent spaces are called coherence spaces.
-A footnote explains that although in the French original they were espaces cohérents, the coherence space translation was used because spectral spaces are sometimes called coherent spaces.
+In Proofs and Types, coherent spaces are called coherence spaces.
+A footnote explains that although in the French original they were "espaces cohérents", the translation used "coherence space", because spectral spaces are sometimes called "coherent spaces".

 Definitions

+There are several equivalent definitions of a coherent space.

+As a family of subsets

-As defined by Jean-Yves Girard, a coherence space $\mathcal{A}$ is a collection of sets satisfying down-closure and binary completeness in the following sense:
+The original definition by Jean-Yves Girard is a family of sets $\mathcal A$, satisfying the following closure conditions: